PrasadChate/Language-Processor-And-Compiler-Construction/README.md

 	<br>	END
 	<br>	"
 <br>#2 .
 Build a lexer, using LEX, for finding whether a document is of a given TOPIC -Medical (Hint: search for predecided key words, (related to that TOPIC), in the document and count them to decide whether they are enough to declare whether a document is of the topic or not)
+<br>follow the steps to run the file of this task:
+<br><br>To compile and run this Lex specification:

+Save the Lex code in a file named medical.l.
+Use Flex to generate the lexer:
 <br>#3.
 Write a program to generate Symbol , Literal table &Pool table of a two-pass Assembler for the given Assembly language source code.
 <br>	INPUT/CODE
 <br>	START 100